 How will a garden room add value?

-‘Traditional ways to add extra space at home, such as extensions and lost conversions, are huge projects that can be overwhelming and pricey’ says the experts at Green Retreats ‘A garden room allows you to add extra space at home simply and cost-effectively.’
+‘Traditional ways to add extra space at home, such as extensions and loft conversions, are huge projects that can be overwhelming and pricey’ say the experts at Green Retreats.
+‘A garden room allows you to add extra space at home simply and cost-effectively.’